Luos-io/Documentation/src/pages/luos-technology/node/luos.md

     return 0;
 }
 ```

-Putting this code into a <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> makes it able to react to a Luos network.
-It's now ready to host your services by [running packages](../package/package.md) on your main.
+Adding this code to a <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> makes it able to react to a Luos network.
+It is now ready to host your services by [running packages](../package/package.md) on your main.

 **As a developer, you will always develop your functionalities into services and never into the `main()` program.**

-> **Note:** The only information that should be put on the `main()` code are MCU setup parameters and services run functions.
+> **Note:** The only information that should be put on the `main()` code are MCU's setup parameters and services' run functions.

 ## A complete software node view

 At the node level, communication is achieved by receiving and sending [messages](../message/message.md) with the other components of a Luos network.
-The nodes can communicate with each other thanks to a specific part of Luos, Robus.
+The nodes can communicate with each other thanks to a specific part of Luos, called Robus.

 Robus is the communication protocol provided by Luos and the low layer of Luos technology.
-It is responsible for functionalities like the communication initialization between the different nodes, the messages' management ([message format control](../message/message.md), TX, and RX), memory allocation, topology [detection](../services/routing_table.md), and attribution of messages to the suitable handling level.
+It is responsible for functionalities like communication initialization between different nodes, messages' management ([message format control](../message/message.md), TX, and RX), memory allocation, topology [detection](../services/routing_table.md), and attribution of messages to the suitable handling level.

 Robus executes a format control, and store messages in the `msg_buffer` of your node.
 Depending on the specified destination and the type of each message, they are either treated automatically by Robus and Luos or sent to one or several [services](../services/services.md).